prc-github-prc/automated-pages-explorer/README.md

 ##### 3. Install dependencies with pip (some dependencies may be already satisfied):

--powershell or cmd for windows, bash or sh for linux :
+-powershell or cmd for windows, bash, sh, zsh, ash... for linux :
 ```
 pip install requests BeautifulSoup
 ```